Resonator reset in circuit QED by optimal control for large open quantum systems: Gaussian filter

 \section{Gaussian filter}

-In this Appendix, we present the Gaussian filtering procedure developped by Motzoi \textit{et. al.} in Ref.~\cite{PhysRevA.84.022307}, and mentionned in Sec.~\ref{sec:grape}.
-This approach allows to incorporate in the GRAPE algorithm experimental constraints such as the limited bandwidths of control lines and pulse generators.
-In circuit QED, while typical electronics limits the controls $\{u_k(j)\}$ to a minimal duration $\Delta t$ of a \mbox{few ns}, these effects leads to a smoothed drive which can significantly modify the dynamics.
+In this Appendix, we present the Gaussian filtering procedure developed by Motzoi \textit{et. al.} in Ref.~\cite{PhysRevA.84.022307}, and mentioned in Sec.~\ref{sec:grape}.
+In circuit QED, while typical electronics limits the controls $\{u_k(j)\}$ to a minimal duration $\Delta t$ of a \mbox{few ns}, the limited bandwidths of control lines and pulse generators leads to a smoothed drive which can significantly modify the dynamics from the one expected from piecewise constant drives.
+The filtering approach summarized here allows to incorporate these experimental constraints in the GRAPE algorithm.
 The main idea of Ref.~\cite{PhysRevA.84.022307} is to calculate the dynamics using a new smoothed pulse $s_k(t) \equiv s_k[\{u_k(j)\},t]$ which is a functional of the set of controls, while still performing the optimization on the $N$ controls $\{u_k(j)\}$.

 As the GRAPE algorithm requires a piecewise constant field, this new smoothed drive $s_k(t)$ is approximated as a piecewise constant drive, with each step a subpixel of amplitude $s_{k,n}$ and duration $\delta t \ll \Delta t$.
 The set of controls, $\{u_k(j)\}$, now translates into a set of drive amplitudes, $s_{k}(n)$, for a time $t \in [(n-1) \delta t ; \, n\delta t [$ with $n \in \{1, 2, \dots M\}$ and $M = T/\delta t \gg N$ the number of subpixels.
 The controls and the smoothed drive are related by